Updated October 31, 2023

-Difference between Book Value vs Market Value
+Difference Between Book Value vs Market Value

-Book Value vs Market Value Infographics
+Book Value vs Market Value (Infographics)

 Below is the top 5 difference between Book Value vs Market Value

-Key Differences between Book Value vs Market Value
+Key Differences Between Book Value vs Market Value

-Both Book Value vs Market Value are popular choices in the market; let us discuss some of the major Differences Between Book Value vs Market Value:
+Both Book Value vs Market Value are popular choices in the market; let us discuss some of the major differences:

 Head To Head Comparison Between Book Value vs Market Value

-Below is the topmost comparison between Book Value vs Market Value
+Below is the topmost comparison between Book Value vs Market Value:

-|Related to||Related to the current price which the set of a buyer is willing to pay.
-The value which prevalent in the Financial market or it is the price of the Stock as valued by the group of investors or traders.||Related to the Purchase price less of depreciation which is recorded at the Balance sheet.
+|Related to||Related to the current price a buyer is willing to pay.
+The value prevalent in the Financial market, or is the price of the Stock as valued by the group of investors or traders.||Related to the Purchase price, less depreciation is recorded on the Balance sheet.
 The price which the Share-holders will get during the liquidation of the Business|

-|Meaning||The price which is decided after the demand and supply constraints and the price movement is cyclical in nature, it purely depends upon the psychology of the buyer and seller and on the sentiment of the Financial markets.
-Sometimes, the buyer is ready to pay higher than the book value when the demands are more or the class of investors thinks the Fundamentals are robust and the Business would deliver higher profitability in coming years.
-For example, in the Indian stock market, the market price of a Private Banking stock with good growth, good management (HDFC Bank) usually trades more than 4.8 to 5 times the Book-value.||The price which is shown in the Financial statement i.e. the Cost price less any Depreciation or Amortization is known as book value.
-Depreciation is charged for the Fixed assets whereas Amortization is charged for Intangible assets such as goodwill.
-In other words, the price which is theoretically shown in the Financial Statements.|
+|Meaning||The price is decided after the demand and supply constraints, and the price movement is cyclical; it purely depends upon the psychology of the buyer and seller and the sentiment of the Financial markets.
+Sometimes, the buyer is ready to pay higher than the book value when the demands are more or the class of investors thinks the Fundamentals are robust.
+The Business would deliver higher profitability in the coming years.
+For example, in the Indian stock market, the market price of a Private Banking stock with good growth and good management (HDFC Bank) usually trades more than 4.8 to 5 times the book value.||The price shown in the Financial statement i.e. the Cost price less any Depreciation or Amortization, is known as book value.
+Fixed assets are subject to depreciation charges, while intangible assets such as goodwill are subject to amortization charges.
+In other words, the financial statements theoretically show the price.|

-|Depreciation||Depreciation is not accountable in most of the cases, but the valuation is decided by the buyer and seller and is depended on the demand and supply.||Depreciation is taken into account when the value of the assets is put into the records.
-This provides an estimation of the price of the assets which the company would be showing to the Investor’s group, the suppliers and the other related parties with which the Business deals.|
+|Depreciation||Market Value depreciation is not accountable in most cases, but the buyer and seller decide the valuation, and it is dependent on demand and supply.||Depreciation is considered when the value of the assets is put into the records.
+This provides an estimation of the price of the assets that the company would be showing to the Investor’s group, the suppliers, and the other related parties with which the business deals.|

 |Calculations||Market price = Average Price Earnings multiple of the Sector * Earning Per Share (approximately)||Book value = Cost price of the Assets less Depreciation and Amortization.